alfonsodg/scrapy-fake-useragent/README.rst

 ``None``.
 You can set it to a string value, for example ``Mozilla`` or ``Your favorite browser``, this configuration can completely disable any annoying exception.
+Also we got ``USERAGENT_CACHE_FILE`` which provides a path to save the UA avoiding network errors to download the database